-Dropbox is an oft-covered program here at Make Use Of, and for good reason.
+Dropbox is an oft-covered cloud storage solution here at Make Use Of, and for good reason.
 It’s an incredibly useful app for moving files between computers, or keeping a copy of your most important files in the cloud.
 However, that isn’t all Dropbox is great for; it is also great for helping students keep their files as mobile as they are.
 There are a myriad of reasons why every student should have Dropbox in their arsenal of study tools.

 Read on for just a few of them!

 One of the primary reasons students need laptops at school is for the sake of portability.
 However, with Dropbox, you could be stuck with a desktop and still be able to access your work from anywhere.
 I own a laptop and a netbook, so anytime I’m working on a project or an article, I drop the associated files into my Dropbox, and after it syncs, it’ll be online and ready for me to use at any other computer.